-Located in the northeast part of the Arabian Peninsula, the State of Qatar boasts a well-developed economy largely driven by the export of oil and natural gas.
-As of 2020, the country was home to 2.8 million people and generated a gross domestic product (GDP) of US$ 146.4 billion.
-Qatar is also one of the places with the highest GDP per capita, ranking eleventh in the world according to data compiled by Statista.
+Located in the northeastern part of the Arabian Peninsula, the State of Qatar boasts a well-developed economy largely driven by the export of oil and natural gas.
+As of 2020, the country was home to 2.8 million people and generated a gross domestic product (GDP) of US$146.4 billion.
+Qatar is also one of the countries with the highest GDP per capita, ranking eleventh in the world according to data compiled by Statista.

 Qatar would undoubtedly make for a very lucrative gambling market, considering how developed its economy is.
-However, Islam is the official religion of Qataris, prohibiting them from gambling participation.
-Most forms of gambling are illegal in the country and this is unlikely to change soon.
-Raffles are the closest thing to legal gambling locals can enjoy.
+However, Islam is the official religion of Qatar, which prohibits its citizens from participating in gambling.
+Most forms of gambling are illegal in the country, and this is unlikely to change soon.
+Raffles are the closest thing to legal gambling that locals can enjoy.

 If you expect to find casinos, card rooms, bookmaking shops, or bingo venues here, you will be bitterly disappointed.
 The general prohibition on betting extends to online casinos and sportsbooks as well.
 The country does not offer legal options for those interested in wagering over the web.

 Many offshore gambling operators comply with the ban and decline registrations from Qatar.
-Few are willing to accept betting action from the country, which renders Qataris’ choice a bit limited.
+A few are willing to accept betting action from the country, which renders Qataris’ choice somewhat limited.
 Skim through this article for more information on the laws that pertain to gambling in Qatar.

 Illegal Gambling in Qatar

-One would think the Penal Code sanctions for gambling would have completely uprooted these activities in Qatar but this is hardly the case.
-Since individual casual gamblers are of low priority to the authorities, some Qataris do place an occasional bet illegally.
+One might think that the Penal Code sanctions for gambling would have completely eradicated these activities in Qatar, but this is hardly the case.
+Since individual casual gamblers are a low priority to the authorities, some Qataris do place an occasional bet illegally.
 Qatar’s Penal Code makes no distinction between games of pure chance and those that involve elements of skill.
-Respectively, poker also falls under the general prohibition.
+Consequently, poker also falls under the general prohibition.

 The illegal status does not prevent crime syndicates from running illicit card rooms in the country.
-News pieces have emerged over the years reporting on groups operating underground gambling dens from private homes.
-Most seem to prefer running poker games and one example comes from 2006.
+News reports have emerged over the years about groups operating underground gambling dens out of private homes.
+Most seem to prefer running poker games, and one example dates back to 2006.

-News outlets reported at the time two criminal groups hosted illegal games in private properties without the knowledge of their owners.
-After bribing the empty houses’ caretakers, the organizers would contact their potential customers by text messages shortly before the illegal poker sessions started.
-Regularly changing the properties enabled the groups to avoid detection for around eight years until they were eventually brought to justice.
+News outlets reported at the time that two criminal groups hosted illegal games in private properties without the owners’ knowledge.
+After bribing the caretakers of the vacant houses, the organizers would contact their potential customers by text message shortly before the illegal poker sessions started.
+Regularly changing the properties allowed the groups to avoid detection for around eight years, until they were eventually brought to justice.

 Legal Forms of Gambling in Qatar

-There are hardly any legal types of gambling in Qatar as even lotteries are against the law here.
-The only legal game that comes close to gambling is a raffle organized by the Qatar Duty Free division of Qatar Airways.
-The raffle originally came to be in 2006 but continues to enjoy great popularity among customers of the airways.
+There are hardly any legal types of gambling in Qatar, as even lotteries are against the law here.
+The only legal activity that comes close to gambling is a raffle organized by the Qatar Duty Free division of Qatar Airways.
+The raffle was introduced in 2006 and continues to enjoy great popularity among the airline’s customers.

 The winners are of different nationalities, including Indian, Filipino, Lebanese, Sri Lankan, Nepalese, Pakistani, Syrian, and American.
 Ticket prices vary based on raffle type.
-At the moment of writing, tickets for the millionaire draw cost QR950 (US$263), while those for the car and motorcycle draws come with prices of QR650 (US$178) and QR100 (US$27), respectively.
+At the time of writing, tickets for the millionaire draw cost QR950 (US$263), while those for the car and motorcycle draws are priced at QR650 (US$178) and QR100 (US$27), respectively.

-The tickets are available for sale to all airways passengers who depart, arrive, and transit through the Hamad International Airport.
+The tickets are available for sale to all airline passengers who depart from, arrive at, or transit through Hamad International Airport.
 Each passenger can purchase no more than ten tickets per draw.
 Participants in the raffles must provide their passport numbers, contact information, and nationality so that airport authorities can get in touch with the winners.
 The Duty Free raffle may not sound as exciting as playing blackjack or roulette, but at least participants can feel safe knowing they are not violating Qatari law.

 Conclusion

 As you can see, Qatar is rather tough on gambling, banning all forms of betting one can think of.
-The country uses a dual legal system where civil and religious laws combine to prohibit both online and landbased gambling.
+The country uses a dual legal system in which civil and religious laws combine to prohibit both online and land-based gambling.
 Only raffles conducted by Qatar Duty Free are permitted here.
 While still based on chance, these are far from the traditional forms of gambling allowed in other jurisdictions.

-The only recourse for locals who seek to gamble online is registering with offshore sites that accept players from the country despite the prohibition.
-However, it is best to play discreetly and exercise due diligence if you go for this option.
-The opposition to such activities is deeply embedded in Qatar’s culture and official religion, similarly to other Islamic nations like Kuwait, Oman, and UAE.
+The only recourse for locals who seek to gamble online is to register with offshore sites that accept players from the country despite the prohibition.
+However, it is best to play discreetly and exercise due diligence if you choose this option.
+The opposition to such activities is deeply embedded in Qatar’s culture and official religion, as in other Islamic nations such as Kuwait, Oman, and the UAE.
 The country shows no signs of relaxing its restrictions on gambling anytime soon.